Accessible Wheelchair Vans, Cars, and Vehicles

 MPS hand control

-Brakes are applied by pushing away from the driver toward the brake pedal.
+Brakes are applied by pushing the hand control away from the driver toward the brake pedal.
 The gas is applied by twisting the handle like a motorcycle accelerator.

 These types of hand controls are popular for those who like the operation of a motorcycle style control.